ophian/serendipity_event_staticpage/README.md

 - [ ] remove the 4 options link tab menu on top (since not used very often) - maybe per JS hideaway ?
 - [ ] add sorting filter function to entrylists ?
 - [ ] rename directory backend_templates.
 There is a risk that existing user template dirs have other files in it (not excluded by backend_show)
+- [ ] remove backend_staticpage.tpl non-js pageorder markup and functions ?
+- [ ] use 2.0 new js hook for backend staticpage scripts

 - - -